JamesIves/github-pages-deploy-action/README.md

   <img src="https://contributors-img.web.app/image?repo=JamesIves/github-pages-deploy-action" />
 </a>

-This project is provided free using the MIT license. you'd like to support the maintenance and upkeep of this project you can [donate via GitHub Sponsors](https://github.com/sponsors/JamesIves).
+If you'd like to support the maintenance and upkeep of this project you can [donate via GitHub Sponsors](https://github.com/sponsors/JamesIves).
+This project is provided using the [MIT](https://github.com/JamesIves/github-pages-deploy-action/blob/dev/LICENSE) license.